 Unlike other online editors, Create does not rely on the uploading and downloading of large files, making it less dependent on internet speeds.
 However, Create still requires an active internet connection to function and to save your progress.
 For best performance, and to avoid losing changes to your project, ensure you have a stable internet connection when using Create.

 9. Don't delete the source files from your computer

 There are situations where the Create editor might ask you to relink the video, audio and image files you used in your project.
 If you delete, rename, or move these source files on your computer, it could cause problems when you reopen your project, so be sure to keep them.

 A Final Note

 Your computer needs to satisfy some requirements to ensure Create works as expected.
-Your available memory/RAM should be at least 4 GB and your machine should be a 64-Bit computer running a 64-bit OS and the 64-bit version of Chrome.
+Your available memory/RAM should be at least 8 GB and your machine should be a 64-Bit computer running a 64-bit OS and the 64-bit version of Chrome or Edge.

 If you're working with an older computer that doesn't meet these requirements, the editor may still work, but be aware that you could encounter problems, and would likely have a better experience on a different computer.